spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1

-An environment is like a virtualized ``spack`` instance that you can use to aggregate package installations for a project or other purpose.
+An environment is like a virtualized Spack instance that you can use to aggregate package installations for a project or other purpose.
 It has an associated *view*, which is a single prefix where all packages from the environment are linked.